Skip to main content

 • “I figured bears are like rats in this game, and they are on the dock so I can have an easy introduction to the combat mechanics.”

-• “The game has a one-life mechanic, which makes it incredibly punishing for new players.”
+• “The game has a one-life mechanic, which can be frustrating for new players.”

-• “The bears feel out of place; they shouldn't be introduced at the start where they can easily kill a new player before they've had a chance to learn the combat mechanics.”
+• “The bears feel out of place at the start; they shouldn't be able to kill a new player before they've had a chance to practice the mechanics.”

 • graphics